-For a society to fully realize its potential, it is imperative that all sections contribute to and partake from the development process.
+For a society to fully realize its potential, it is imperative that all sections contribute to and partake in the development process.
 Yet, it is increasingly evident that women, who constitute about half of our population, are not fully integrated in the development process.
-The women's self help group and micro-finance initiatives have proved successful in overcoming barriers that have traditionally kept women out from accessing formal financial services and have helped them improve their status in their family and their community.
+The women's self help group and micro-finance initiatives have proved successful in overcoming barriers that have traditionally kept women out from accessing formal financial services, and have helped them improve their statuses in their families and communities.

 Since 2004, Hand in Hand India has developed a self help group and job creation model that has been critical in empowerment of women.
 The model draws from both the Grameen and traditional SHG approach to benefit women at the bottom of the pyramid.
 In our approach, women are mobilized into self help groups, encouraged to save, and open a bank account and encourage internal group borrowing for short term needs.
-The Hand in Hand India team assists these women in improvement of their skills and encourages them to pursue economic activities.

-This enables them to access formal financial services such as banks or MFIs to satisfy their credit needs to build their businesses.
+The Hand in Hand India team assists these women in improving their skills and encourages them to pursue economic activities.
+This enables them to access formal financial services such as banks or MFIs to fulfil their credit needs to build their businesses.
 Enterprise development is the first step, but sustainability is also critical.
 Understanding this gap, Hand in Hand India's team provides enterprise development training that includes support with business plan development, market linkages, connection to technology, quality control etc. This is often conducted in partnership with elite institutions such as IIT Madras.
-While this model was developed in Tamil Nadu, the same could not be exactly replicated immediately in the North.
-Additional training on adult literacy, financial literacy and digital literacy has paved the way to entrepreneurship in other states.
+While this model was developed in Tamil Nadu, the steadfast since.
+Our model has grown along with the journey and has been customized based on states.
+We have further consolidated our work where the thrust of our SHG-job creation programme has evolved and is now working through women's collectives with the aim to enhance their social, financial and entrepreneurial skills for higher incomes, more financial security and greater bargaining power within their households, markets and communities.
+The SHGs of Hand in Hand